 - The constitution with no slavery: “…The article providing for Slavery shall be stricken from this Constitution by the President of this Convention, and Slavery shall no longer exist in the State of Kansas, except that the right of property in slaves now in this Territory shall in no manner be interfered with….”

-Notice, also, that no provision was made for voting against the constitution itself.
+Notice, also, that voters could not vote against the constitution itself.

 The outrage over this affair was so great that Governor Walker resigned.
 Free Staters refused to vote either for slavery or for the so-called no-slavery option.

 On December 21, the Constitution With Slavery option won in the polls by 6,226 to 569 votes.
-About half of the Constitution With Slavery votes were later reported as fraudulent.
+About half of the Constitution With Slavery votes were fraudulent.

 - Slavery protected.